carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

 - Every token attends to every other token
 - Great for **understanding and reasoning**, since it captures the full context symmetrically
-- Used in encoders like BERT—but expensive (`O(n²)` memory)
+- Used in encoders like BERT, but expensive (`O(n²)` memory)

 ### Why DeepSeek-OCR Enables Bidirectional by Default

 - **Compression:** Shrinks sequences 10–20× (e.g., from 4k tokens to 256 vision tokens).
   → Bidirectional attention now affordable even on large documents.
-- **Fixed Inputs:** Since images aren’t generated step-by-step, the model can process the entire compressed input *at once*—no need for causal masking.
+- **Fixed Inputs:** Since images aren’t generated step-by-step, the model can process the entire compressed input *at once* with no need for causal masking.
 - **Hybrid Pipeline:**
   *DeepEncoder → Vision Tokens → LLM*
   The LLM can apply bidirectional attention for understanding, then switch to autoregressive for generation.